BrunoGil-AS/React_Guide/core/forms.md

 > - Includes basic error handling and loading states
 > - Implements conditional rendering for the image preview

-## Explanation of Examples

-The controlled form example demonstrates complete form control with validation.
-It shows how to:

-- Manage form state with useState
-- Handle changes for multiple inputs
-- Implement validation logic
-- Display error messages
-- Process form submission

-The uncontrolled form example shows a simpler approach using refs.
-It's useful when you:

-- Don't need immediate validation
-- Want to reduce re-renders
-- Are integrating with non-React code

-The file upload example illustrates handling file inputs and previews, demonstrating:

-- File selection handling
-- Image preview generation
-- FormData usage for uploads

 ## Common Pitfalls & Solutions

 - **Unnecessary Re-renders**: Use controlled components only when needed